Class Styles

 Benefits

-Yin Yoga practice targets the connective tissues—the tendons, fascia, and ligaments—with the aim of increasing circulation in the joints and improving flexibility, as opposed to the more dynamic practices, which target the muscles.
+Yin yoga practice targets the connective tissues—the tendons, fascia, and ligaments—with the aim of increasing circulation in the joints and improving flexibility, as opposed to the more dynamic practices, which target the muscles.

-Make a Yin Yoga class a staple in your yoga routine once a week, and you’ll be surprised at the benefits!
+Make a yin yoga class a staple in your yoga routine once a week, and you’ll be surprised at the benefits!

 All welcome.
 Beginner friendly.